markmarijnissen/supermove/README.md

 ---------
 > A functional reactive virtual DOM layout engine, powered by Mithril and Kefir.

-Experimental work in progress. !!!!
+## Experimental work in progress !!

 Inspired by the best ideas out there: